terefang/jldap/README.md

 This is a fork of the original LDAP-SDK 4.6 from novell/openldap.

-The following alterations have been made:

-* moved to com.github.terefang.jldap package
-* removed DSML servcie and support code (and Externalize interfaces)
-* replaced ant build system with maven

 THIS SOFTWARE IS PROVIDED ``AS IS'' AND ANY EXPRESSED OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
 IN NO EVENT